Ori Rottenstreich

 Preview abstract The coordination of signalized intersections in urban cities improves both traffic operations and environmental aspects.
 Traffic signal coordination has a long history, where the impact of offset on delays and emissions at signalized intersections have been investigated through simulations and a limited number of experimental findings.
 Coordinating intersections is often justified by specific engineering requirements and judgment.
 However, as a consequence, many intersections in cities remain uncoordinated.
 In this paper, we examine the potential benefits of coordinating signalized intersections at scale.
 Unlike previous studies, our analysis is based on aggregated anonymized probe data analysis and does not need to explicitly model traffic-oriented issues such as queue spillback and platoon dispersion.
 We follow a decentralized approach by considering intersection pairs, i.e. a system of two signalized intersections which can be spatially coupled, but have different cycle lengths.
 We introduce a new method for coordinating those signalized intersections.
 The method first evaluates the effect of different offsets on vehicle travel times and emissions.
 Then, it coordinates the two intersections by setting a common cycle and finding the optimal offset that minimizes emissions and travel times.
 We present the analysis for several case studies from real intersections at Jakarta, Rio de Janeiro, Kolkata, and Haifa.
 Finally, we evaluated our method by implementing it in a real experimental study at Jakarta.
 We collaborated with the city to implement the optimal offset that we had determined, and we compared the results before and after coordination.
 View details

 Preview abstract Computing efficient traffic signal plans is often based on the amount of traffic in an intersection, its distribution over the various intersection movements and hours as well as on performance metrics such as traffic delay.
-In their simple and typical form plans are fixed in the same hour over weekdays.
+In their simple and typical form, plans are fixed in the same hour over weekdays.
 This allows low operation costs without the necessity for traffic detection and monitoring tools.
-A critical factor on the potential efficiency of such plans is the similarity of traffic patterns over the days along each of the intersection movements.
-We refer to such similarity as the traffic stability of the intersection and define simple metrics to measure it based on traffic volume and traffic delay.
-In this paper, we propose an automatic probe data based method, for city-wide estimation of traffic stability.
-We discuss how such measures can be used for signal planning such as in selecting plan resolution or as an indication as which intersections can benefit from dynamic but expensive traffic detection tools.
-We also identify events of major changes in traffic characteristics of an intersection.
-We demonstrate the framework by using real traffic statistics to study the traffic stability in the city of Haifa along its 162 intersections.
-We study the impact of the time of day on the stability, detect major changes in traffic and find intersections with high and low stability.
+A critical factor in the potential efficiency of such plans is the similarity of traffic patterns over the days along each of the intersection movements.
+In this paper, we study traffic variability and propose simple metrics to measure it based on traffic volume and traffic delay.
+We propose an automatic probe data-based method, for city-wide estimation of traffic variability.
+We discuss how such measures can be used for signal planning such as an indication of which intersections can benefit from dynamic but expensive traffic detection tools or in selecting plan resolution.
+Likewise, we discuss various methods to mitigate the impact of such variability.
+We demonstrate the framework based on real traffic statistics to study the traffic variability in the city of Haifa along its 162 intersections.
 View details